Posted on: June 15, 2018 | by: Paul Darden

 Find Self Storage Has Rug Storage Solutions

 Following all of these rug storage tips will help to keep your rug damage-free.
 Need to store your rug in a self storage unit?
-Find Self Storage has climate controlled storage facilities in Little Rock, AR, Alexandria, LA, Leesville, LA, Carrollton, TX and Plano, TX.
+Find Self Storage has storage facilities in Plano, TX, Dallas, TX, Carrolton, TX, Leesville, LA and in Alexandria, LA on Windermere Blvd and Lodi Rd.
 Our storage facilities have a variety of storage unit sizes, including our 5×5 and 5×10 storage unit, that are perfect for storing most rugs.
 Contact us to rent a storage unit today!